eliotjang/eliotjang.github.io/_posts/2020-01-20-installing-virtual-box-and-setup-a-machine.md

 ![](https://eliotjang.github.io/assets/images/hadoop/virtualbox/virtualbox-4.png){: .align-center}

-If you can see green check mark, the installation was successful!
+If you can see green check mark, the installation is successful!

 - - -